-The reason leaves on your kumquat tree are falling might be due to the amount of water or sunlight it gets.
-In some cases, it might be due to a temperature shock.
+The reason leaves on kumquat trees are falling might be due to the amount of water or sunlight it gets.
+In some cases, it might be due to a temperature or transfer shock.

 Let's Have A Closer Look